Last updated on February 17th, 2024 at 12:06 am

 Myths and legends are the backbones of every culture, which is the case with Korean culture.
 To understand it, you need to learn about different Korean myths.
-This blog post will guide you through the top 14 Korean myths that all the Korean people would know about.
+This blog post will guide you through the top 12 most interesting Korean myths.

 Korean supernatural stories, unsurprisingly, have such a way of capturing our interest with their unusual themes.
 This is because the screenwriters have access to various Korean mythology and urban tales.
 There are no boundaries for letting their minds run unchecked, from god-like “dokkaebi” (도깨비- Goblin) to angry ghosts.

 However, for overseas viewers unfamiliar with Korean culture, here are some fascinating facts from Korean folklore to better comprehend your loved Korean dramas and movie characters.
 Which will make you fall in love with K-dramas again!!

 The totemic and shamanistic (Korean shamanism) traditions seem to be the most indigenous cosmologies in Korea.
 They extensively use local topography like rivers, mountains, and other natural features.

 Totemic and shamanistic stories from medieval Korea are part of a broader undocumented oral literature centered on the Mudang region (shaman).
 The Mudang served as both a narrator and a shaman.
 Also, most stories appeared to attempt to legitimize the Mudang’s abilities or describe the origins of a particular tribe.

 It’s one of Korea’s most prominent foundation myths.
 This is about a deity named ‘Hwanung,’ the third son of the heavenly emperor ‘Hwanin.’
 He expressed his desire to control the people on Earth with his father since he was concerned for their well-being.